metaseed/pwsh/README.md

 iwr https://pwsh.page.link/0 |iex
 ```

-> for using it in your script, then you could use its cmd-lets and modules
+> then you could use its cmd-lets and modules

 ### install latest and auto update
 ```powershell